stefanicjuraj/events-app/README.md

   - Calculates remaining days until the event.
 - [x] **Dark Mode & Light Mode**
   - Automatic by detecting user settings.

+### Integration

+This repository contains the Swift code for managing Google Firebase database within an iOS application.
+The application utilizes `GoogleService-Info.plist`; a configuration file used in iOS applications that integrate Firebase services.

+The primary focus is on the FirestoreManager class and the EventsApp SwiftUI application.
+FirestoreManager is responsible for fetching and managing event data from Firestore, while EventsApp serves as the main entry point of the application.
+FirestoreManager is an ObservableObject class that fetches and stores event data from Firestore.
+It publishes an array of Event objects that can be observed by SwiftUI views.